-Application deadline: February 3, 2021, 11:59 pm MST
+Application deadline: May 16, 2021, 11:59 pm MST

 Artists are encouraged to visit the site at 707-13 Avenue SW before submitting their proposal.
-All interventions should take place on the Lougheed House grounds, which are bounded by 13 and 14 Avenues SW to the north and south, 6 Street SW to the east, and the parking lots to the west.
-All interventions will take place outdoors to comply with current public health guidelines.
+The artwork or intervention should take place on the Lougheed House grounds, which are bounded by 13 and 14 Avenues SW to the north and south, 6 Street SW to the east, and the parking lots to the west.
+All work will take place outdoors to comply with current public health guidelines.

-- Artists are to be mindful of the potential waste factor in their design and are encouraged to be as environmentally conscious as possible.
+• Artists are to be mindful of the potential waste factor in their design and are encouraged to be as environmentally conscious as possible.

-- If a design requires securing to the ground, please know that staking is not permitted so surface weights will be necessary.
+• If a design requires securing to the ground, please know that staking is not permitted so surface weights will be necessary.

-- Interventions cannot include an open flame or heat source of any kind.
+• Artworks cannot include an open flame or heat source of any kind.